ustream/api-docs/_posts/android/0.6.0/README.md

 Every registered application will have its own _Ustream Player SDK key_.
 Although there is a provided SDK key for the sample app's sample content, you still need to register your **Key Hash** at Ustream.
 This will ensure that you can build the sample project using your own certificates.
-Every time you initialize an instance of the Ustream Player SDK you have to use your **Ustream Player SDK key**.
+Every time you initialize an instance of the IBM Video Streaming Player SDK you have to use your **Ustream Player SDK key**.

 #### Generate your Key Hash